natebranda/Bull/README.md

 (See also at https://docs.unity3d.com/6000.2/Documentation/Manual/system-requirements.html)

 NOTE: I am as of yet unsure how to export the game as a playable application outside of the Unity Editor.
-Thus the above requirements refer to what is needed to run the Unity Editor.
+Thus the above requirements and below instructions refer to what is needed to run the game within the Unity Editor.

 ### Steps